 That said, it’s not simply a matter of finding any old AP automation vendor to begin experiencing the many benefits.
 Here’s how to ensure your company finds a good partner.

 AP automation software didn’t just arrive on the market because technology evolved.
 It also can solve a host of longstanding problems for AP departments.

 Problem No. 1: Approvals Take Too Long

-The good news is that the time for companies to process an invoice has improved dramatically, to just 10 days on average, Ardent Partners found, with processing costs down to just $10.89 per invoice.
-But those are also just averages and on the slow end, for companies still stuck on old manual processes, approval can drag for weeks, even months, with processing costs increasing steadily.
+The good news is that the time it takes for companies to process an invoice has improved dramatically, from weeks or months to just days generally.
+But on the slow end, for companies still stuck on old manual processes, approval can drag for weeks, even months, with processing costs increasing steadily.
 In fact, some sources have suggested the savings can be as much as a whopping $26.50 per invoice.

 Delays happen and processing costs increase because having to get invoice approvers on the phone or via email is tricky work, particularly during a pandemic when many executives are spending as little time in their companies’ offices as possible.
 But it doesn’t have to be like this.

 How AP automation solves this problem: Centralized communication tools in AP automation platforms allow real-time collaboration and payment approvals on top of the invoice.
 The systems can also provide automated reminders, ability to approve invoices from anywhere at any time, and generally easier to use approver interfaces.

 Problem No. 2: Data Entry and Three-Way Matching Kill Time (and Morale)

 The tediums of AP work can sink even the most dedicated workers in the field.
 Payables clerks might have to manually key in hundreds, even thousands of invoices per month, swallowing up incalculable amounts of staff time.
 It’s also a notorious morale killer, with a study in early 2020 ranking data entry among the most-hated workplace tasks.